frank06/riak-admin/README.md

 ### A Futon-like web interface for Riak

-(Well, this is actually not yet true).
+Well, this is actually not yet true.
+Help me out if you want to see this improve faster - i am currently accepting pull requests :)

-Right now functionality is (shamefully) very basic, it's just something I hacked to help me with my Riak-based projects.
-But this works as a placeholder - I'm looking forward to see tons of forks and pull requests :)

 #### Features so far

  - Display contents of bucket
- - Display contents of document on click (at the bottom of the page)
+ - Display contents of document on click
+ - Edit contents of the document (json.object)
- - Remove documents
+ - Delete individual documents or all docs of a bucket

 #### Usage

     git clone you-know-the-rest
-    ./upload.sh
+    ./upload.sh *

 You can run `./run.sh` for continuous updates / development - you'll need Ruby and the `bind` gem.